Priyadharshinik4/Static-Calculator-using-HTML-and-CSS/README.md

 # Calculator
-Created a Calculator using HTML and CSS
+This repository contains the code for a simple static calculator built using HTML and CSS.